-Drinking beer after a ride is a popular ritual that’s become ingrained in our cycling culture.
+Drinking beer after a ride has become a popular post-ride ritual in our cycling culture.
 But, is beer actually good for you?

 A recent article published in the British newspaper, the Daily Mail, stated “Beer is Officially Good for You”.
 The article claimed that beer “reduces heart risk” and “improves brain health”.
 Even if “heart risk” sounds a bit vague, the news sounds good.